IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

         | **type**: str

       resourceItems
+        Array of security resources

-        Array of security resources do not match with the expected result.
+        If `state=check`, indicate security resources do not match with the expected result.

+        If `state=provisioned`, indicate security resources failed to provision.

         | **returned**: always on fail
         | **type**: list